opendocsg/slw-judgments-backfill/2018_SGHCR_9/report.md

 **_The Law_**

-69     In the leading case of _Tomolugen Holdings Ltd and another v Silica Investors Ltd and other appeals_ [2016] 1 SLR 373 (“ _Tomolugen”)_ , the Court of Appeal examined how the courts of Australia, Canada, England and New Zealand addressed the situation where a dispute falls to be resolved in part by arbitration and in part by court proceedings.
+69     In the leading case of _Tomolugen Holdings Ltd and another v Silica Investors Ltd and other appeals_ <span class="citation">[2016] 1 SLR 373</span> (“ _Tomolugen”)_ , the Court of Appeal examined how the courts of Australia, Canada, England and New Zealand addressed the situation where a dispute falls to be resolved in part by arbitration and in part by court proceedings.
 The Court of Appeal set down these principles which guide the court’s decision whether to grant a case management stay:

  186 ...The unifying theme amongst the cases is the recognition that the court, as the final arbiter, should take the lead in ensuring the efficient and fair resolution of the dispute as a whole.
 The precise measures which the court deploys to achieve that end will turn on the facts and the precise contours of the litigation in each case.